pintub/dataStructure-algo/Graph.md

     - `List of Edges`.
 This should be converted to Adjacency list before solving problems.
 For Undirected edge a-b, consider adding "b" as neighbor for "a" and "a" as neighbor for "b"
     - `Modified Adjacency list` for weighted Graph (['a' -> ['b', 1], 'b' -> ['c', 1]]), Both neighbor and weight information is stored
 - :bulb: [Graph can have disconnected components](resources/graph/GraphDisconnectedComponents.PNG)
-- `Grid Graph` Each cell is node and UP/DOWN/RIGHT/LEFT(as mentioned in the question) can be neighbors

 ##### :rocket: Traversal Problem
 - Types